 Finally, past research has shown that different aspects of work with data pose unique opportunities and challenges.
 Asking empirical questions requires experience and ample time to ask a question that is both able to be answered with data and which is sustaining and worth investigating (Bielik & Yarden, 2016; Hasson & Yarden, 2012).
 Making observations and generating data, such as of the height of the school’s flagpole, requires negotiation not only of what to measure, but how and how many times to measure it (Lehrer, Kim, & Schauble, 2007).
 Regarding modeling, not only teaching students about models, such as that of the mean, but also asking them to create them, are valuable and practical (Lehrer & Schauble, 2004; Lehrer, Kim, & Jones, 2011), but also time-intensive.
 Interpreting findings, especially in light of variability through models, and communicating answers to questions, means not only identifying error but understanding its sources, and can be supported through exploring models that deliberately represent the data poorly, but can be instructive for probing the benefits and weaknesses of models (Konold & Pollatsek, 2002; Lee & Hollebrands, 2008; Lehrer, Kim, & Schauble, 2007).

-Though very valuable past research has been carried out, valuable insight into how learners and youth participate in different aspects of work with data through the lens of engagement has not been explored.
-This work can compliment past research by showing, for instance, how certain strategies of work with data or how enacting aspects of work with data in particular ways engage learners (two foci of past research).
-Consider the practice of modeling data, commonly described as a-or the-key part of many data analyses (Konold, Finzer, & Kreetong, 2017).
-When modeling data, learners may use data they generated and structured in a data set on their own or may model already-processed, or use already-plotted, data (McNeill & Berland, 2017).
+Though this valuable past research has been carried out, valuable insight into how learners and youth participate in different aspects of work with data through the lens of engagement has not been explored.
+Consider the practice of modeling data, commonly described as a-or the-key part of many data analyses (Konold, Finzer, & Kreetong, 2017): When modeling data, learners may use data they generated and structured in a data set on their own or may model already-processed, or use already-plotted, data (McNeill & Berland, 2017).
 How challenging do students perceive the different enactments of these activities to be and how do learners perceive their competence regarding them?
 Importantly, how hard are learners working?
 How much do they feel they are learning?
 Knowing more about these beliefs, characteristics, and processes could help us to develop informed recommendations for teachers and designers intending to bring about opportunities for learners to engage in work with data in a better-supported way that is sustained over time.

 Engagement in General and in STEM Content Areas